ahmed14527/Company-Management-System/README.md

         def __str__(self):
             return self.name

     class PerformanceReview(models.Model):
         STAGE_CHOICES = [
-            ('Pending Review', 'Pending Review'),
+            ('pending_review', 'Pending Review'),
-            ('Review Scheduled', 'Review Scheduled'),
+            ('review_scheduled', 'Review Scheduled'),
-            ('Feedback Provided', 'Feedback Provided'),
+            ('feedback_provided', 'Feedback Provided'),
-            ('Under Approval', 'Under Approval'),
+            ('under_approval', 'Under Approval'),
-            ('Review Approved', 'Review Approved'),
+            ('review_approved', 'Review Approved'),
-            ('Review Rejected', 'Review Rejected'),
+            ('review_rejected', 'Review Rejected'),
         ]

-        employee = models.ForeignKey('Employee', related_name='performance_reviews', on_delete=models.CASCADE)
+        employee = models.ForeignKey(Employee, on_delete=models.CASCADE, related_name='performance_reviews')
-        stage = models.CharField(max_length=20, choices=STAGE_CHOICES, default='Pending Review')
+        stage = models.CharField(max_length=20, choices=STAGE_CHOICES, default='pending_review')
         review_date = models.DateTimeField(null=True, blank=True)
-        feedback = models.TextField(null=True, blank=True)
+        feedback = models.TextField(blank=True, null=True)
-        approval_status = models.BooleanField(default=False)  # True for approved, False for rejected
+        is_approved = models.BooleanField(default=False)  # True for approved, False for rejected
         created_at = models.DateTimeField(auto_now_add=True)
         updated_at = models.DateTimeField(auto_now=True)

         def __str__(self):
-            return f"Performance Review for {self.employee.name} - {self.stage}"
+            return f"Performance Review for {self.employee.name} - {self.get_stage_display()}"

-        def save(self, *args, **kwargs):
-            if self.stage == 'Review Approved' and self.approval_status is False:
-                raise ValueError("Review cannot be marked as approved if not approved by manager.") super().save(*args, **kwargs)
+        def transition(self, new_stage):
+            """Transition logic for stages."""
+            allowed_transitions = {
+                'pending_review': ['review_scheduled'],
+                'review_scheduled': ['feedback_provided'],
+                'feedback_provided': ['under_approval'],
+                'under_approval': ['review_approved', 'review_rejected'],
+                'review_rejected': ['feedback_provided'],
+            }
+            if new_stage not in allowed_transitions.get(self.stage, []):
+                raise ValueError(f"Cannot transition from {self.stage} to {new_stage}")
+            self.stage = new_stage
+            self.save()

 * what we done here ?

-This code defines several models in Django for managing a company system.
-It includes a custom user model with roles, company, department, employee, project, and performance review models.
-Below is an explanation of each component and its functionality:
+This code defines a Django app's database models and associated functionality.
+It includes customizations for a User model, and models for managing companies, departments, employees, projects, and performance reviews.
+Here's a breakdown:

-1. Custom User Model (User)
+1. Custom User Management

-Purpose: The User model extends Django's AbstractBaseUser to provide a custom authentication system, using email as the unique identifier for users instead of the default username field.
+CustomUserManager
+A custom manager for creating User instances.
+Provides methods:
+create_user: Creates a standard user, ensuring an email is provided, and hashes the password.
+create_superuser: Creates a superuser with elevated privileges (is_staff and is_superuser set to True).
+User Model
+Extends Django's AbstractBaseUser and PermissionsMixin to create a customizable user model.

-Fields:
+Key Fields:

-user_id: Auto-incremented primary key for user identification.
-email: The unique email address used for user identification.
+email: Used as the unique identifier (USERNAME_FIELD).
-username: An optional field for legacy support, not used as a unique identifier.
+username: Optional, for legacy support.
-is_active: A boolean flag to mark if the user is active.
-is_staff: A boolean flag indicating if the user is a staff member.
-date_joined: Date when the user joined the system.
-role: A choice field to define the user's role within the company (Admin, Manager, or Employee).
+role: Defines the user's role (Admin, Manager, Employee).
-company: A foreign key that links the user to a specific company.
+company: Links the user to a Company. is_staff and is_active: Control access to the admin panel and user activity.
-Methods:

-__str__(self): Returns the user’s email when the object is represented as a string.
-Manager:

-The CustomUserManager class provides methods to create a user and a superuser.
-The create_user method ensures that the user is created with an email and password, and create_superuser ensures that a superuser has the is_staff and is_superuser flags set to True.
+Custom user creation is handled by CustomUserManager.

+2. Company, Department, and Employee Models

-2. Company Model (Company)
+Company Model
-Purpose: Represents a company with details about the company's employees, departments, and projects.

-Fields:
+Represents a company.
+Key Field:

-name: The name of the company.
+name: Name of the company.
 Properties:

-number_of_departments: Returns the number of departments within the company by counting the related departments.
-number_of_employees: Returns the number of users (employees) associated with the company.
-number_of_projects: Returns the number of projects associated with the company.
-Methods:

-__str__(self): Returns the name of the company.
+number_of_departments: Counts associated departments.
+number_of_employees: Counts associated users (employees).
+number_of_projects: Counts associated projects.
-3. Department Model (Department)
+Department Model
-Purpose: Represents a department within a company, which can have employees and projects.
+Represents a department within a company.
 Fields:

-company: A foreign key to the Company model, indicating which company the department belongs to.
+company: Foreign key to the company.
-name: The name of the department.
+name: Name of the department.
 Properties:

-number_of_employees: Returns the number of employees in the department.
+number_of_employees: Counts employees in the department.
-number_of_projects: Returns the number of projects within the department.
+number_of_projects: Counts projects within the department.
-Methods:

-__str__(self): Returns the name of the department.
-4. Employee Model (Employee)
+Employee Model
-Purpose: Represents an employee within a company, linking the user to the company and department.
+Represents an employee.

-Fields:
+Key Fields:

-user: A one-to-one relationship with the User model, linking the employee to the user.
+user: One-to-one link with a User instance. company and department: Foreign keys linking the employee to their organization.
-company: A foreign key to the Company model, indicating which company the employee works for.
-department: A foreign key to the Department model, indicating which department the employee belongs to.
-email_address: The employee's email address.
-mobile_number: The employee's mobile number (optional).
-address: The employee's address (optional).
-designation: The employee's job title/designation.
-hired_on: The date the employee was hired.
+designation: Job title.
+hired_on: Date of hiring.
 Properties:

-days_employed: Returns the number of days the employee has been employed (calculated based on the hired_on date).
+days_employed: Calculates the number of days since hiring.
-number_of_projects: Returns the number of projects assigned to the employee.
+number_of_projects: Counts the projects assigned to the employee.
-Methods:

-__str__(self): Returns the employee’s username and designation.
+3. Project Management

-5. Project Model (Project)
+Project Model
-Purpose: Represents a project within a company, which may involve multiple departments and employees.
+Represents a project within a company and department.
 Fields:

-company: A foreign key to the Company model, indicating which company the project belongs to.
-department: A foreign key to the Department model, indicating which department is associated with the project.
-name: The name of the project.
-description: A description of the project.
+company and department: Foreign keys linking the project. name, description: Details of the project. start_date, end_date: Project timeline.
-start_date: The start date of the project.
-end_date: The optional end date of the project.
-assigned_employees: A many-to-many relationship to the Employee model, indicating the employees working on the project.
+assigned_employees: Many-to-many relationship with employees, enabling multiple employees to be assigned to the same project.
-Methods:

-__str__(self): Returns the name of the project.
-6. Performance Review Model (PerformanceReview)
+4. Performance Reviews

+PerformanceReview Model
-Purpose: Represents a performance review for an employee, tracking the review's stage and approval status.
+Represents performance evaluations for employees.
 Fields:

-employee: A foreign key to the Employee model, indicating which employee the review is for.
+employee: Foreign key linking the review to an employee.
-stage: A choice field that tracks the status of the review (e.g., 'Pending Review', 'Review Scheduled', etc.).
+stage: Current stage of the review process, with predefined choices (e.g., "pending_review", "feedback_provided").
-review_date: The date and time the review is scheduled or completed.
+review_date: When the review is conducted.
-feedback: Optional feedback provided during the review.
+feedback: Text feedback for the review.
-approval_status: A boolean flag indicating if the review has been approved (True) or rejected (False).
-created_at: The date and time the performance review was created.
-updated_at: The date and time the performance review was last updated.
+is_approved: Boolean indicating if the review is approved. created_at, updated_at: Track creation and modification times.
 Methods:

-__str__(self): Returns a string representation of the performance review, including the employee’s name and review stage. save(self, *args, **kwargs): Custom save method that raises an error if the review is marked as approved but not approved by the manager.

-These models define the structure and relationships between different entities in your Django application.
-They can be used to create database tables and perform operations on the data stored in those tables, such as creating, updating, and querying records.
+transition: Controls stage transitions based on allowed flows.
+Throws an error for invalid transitions.

+5. Key Features

+Custom User Model: Uses email as the primary authentication field and allows role-based differentiation.
+Data Relationships:
+Companies have departments and projects.
+Departments have employees and projects.
+Employees participate in multiple projects and have performance reviews.
+Dynamic Properties: @property methods calculate values (e.g., number of employees in a department, days employed).
+Validation and Business Logic:
+Custom stage transitions in PerformanceReview.
+Ensures proper superuser configuration.

 ## migrations